Install a single package

 Checking Installed Packages

-To see what packages are installed on your system:
+To see what packages are installed on the system:

 # List all installed packages